aidanok/perma-pin-lib/README.md

 Library to upload & pin ipfs content to the Arweave blockchain.

-- Api to upload new files to both IPFS and Arweave at the same.
+- API to upload new files to both IPFS and Arweave at the same.
-- Api to permafiy files already on IPFS by uploading them to Arweave.
+- API to permafiy files already on IPFS by uploading them to Arweave.
 - Detects when a file has already been uploaded to Arweave and does not re-upload
 - Verifies the content stored in Arweave is the same content as on IPFS before deciding not to upload to Arweave.
 - Detects content type of files on IPFS to add a Content-Type tag the Arweave transaction.